Hetero-dimensional cardiovascular digital twins for precision medicine

 Contact and supervisors

-For more information or to apply for this project, please follow the link to the supervisor below:
+For more information or to apply for this project, please follow the link to the supervisors below: